| Get your Combat-Fishing Stuff Here! |

 any dinner.

-the daytime heat and lack of true green get you down, an hour and a half
+- If the daytime heat and lack of true green get you down, an hour and a half

 drive into the mountains will take you from a hot valley floor to cool,